rackerlabs/design-system/_docs/contact-us/index.md

 {% column left:"hxCol hxSpan-3" %}

 #### <a href="https://github.com/rackerlabs/design-system/issues/new?title=New%20Design%20Pattern%20Request%20-%20[Request Name Here]" target="_blank">Request a new design <hx-icon type="external-link"></hx-icon></a>

-Submit a request through GitHub and we'll get back to you asap with next steps and objectives.
+Submit a request through GitHub and we'll get back to you ASAP with next steps and objectives.

 {% endcolumn %}